 What You’ll Need to Create this Pumpkin Pie Design

 • Pumpkin Pie.
-You can use my perfect pumpkin pie recipe if you'd like, but you can also use your own recipe or one that is store-bought!
-Whatever you use, make sure it's baked and fully cooled before decorating!
+You can use my perfect pumpkin pie recipe if you’d like, but you can also use your own recipe or one that is store-bought!
+Whatever you use, ensure it’s baked and fully cooled before decorating!

 • Small Batch Cream Cheese Frosting.
 The recipe for this small batch cream cheese frosting is below.
 You will have leftover cream cheese frosting, so if you have multiple pumpkin pies to decorate, this should work for 2 of them.
 You can also use store-bought cream cheese frosting from the baking aisle of your grocery store.